• Home

 2. Melt Wax

-Pour your measured soy wax flakes in a candle melting pitcher to safely melt the wax.
+Pour your measured soy wax flakes into a candle-melting pitcher to melt the wax.
 Place the pitcher filled with wax inside a large saucepan filled with 2 inches of water.
-Using the double boiler method, heat on medium to low heat with gentle simmer at most.
-Use a heat resistant silicone whisk or spatula to stir often.
+Using the double boiler method, heat on medium to low heat with a gentle simmer at most.
+Use a heat-resistant silicone whisk or spatula to stir often.

 3. Cool & Scent Wax

-After melting, remove the pitcher from the heat immediately to avoid the wax from becoming too hot.
-Then clip a candle thermometer inside of the pitcher.
+After melting, remove the pitcher from the heat immediately to prevent the wax from becoming too hot.
+Then, clip a candle thermometer inside of the pitcher.

 Allow the temperature of the wax to cool to between 125°F to 120°F before adding 2.5 teaspoons of pumpkin spice candle scent.
-After adding the scent stir constantly for 1 to 2 minutes to thoroughly incorporate.
+After adding the scent, stir constantly for 1 to 2 minutes to incorporate thoroughly.

 4. Pour Scented Wax & Place Wicks

-As the wax begins to melt dip the metal tab of each cotton wick into the wax.
-Then carefully center and adhere to the bottom of each mini mug or other candle containers.
+As the wax begins to melt, dip the metal tab of each cotton wick into the wax.
+Then, carefully center and adhere to the bottom of each mini mug or other candle container.
 Hold in place for a few seconds.
-After a few minutes, the wax will harden and it will have a good hold on the container.
+After a few minutes, the wax will harden, and it will have a good hold on the container.

 Next, gently pour your pumpkin spice scented wax into each mini mug.
 Place a centering device over each wick to help keep them in place during the curing process.

-Before trimming each wick allow the candle mugs to cool 30 minutes to 1 hour.
+Before trimming each wick, allow the candle mugs to cool for 30 minutes to 1 hour.
 The wax should appear hard.
 Trim each wick to about ¼ an inch.
 Allow pumpkin spice candles to cool for 3 days before lighting.
-If you can wait for 1 to 2 weeks you’ll have even stronger smelling candles.
+If you can wait for 1 to 2 weeks, you’ll have even stronger-smelling candles.

 Are you a pumpkin spice fanatic too?
 Indulge your cravings with mini pumpkin spice candle mugs!

-Each lovingly, hand-poured pumpkin spice candle mug doubles as a great gift during the cozy season of cool weather, great food, and get-togethers.
-Your green friends will love it too because they are made with echo-friendly essential oils and soy wax!
+Each lovingly hand-poured pumpkin spice candle mug doubles as a great gift during the cozy season of cool weather, great food, and get-togethers.
+Your green friends will love it, too, because they are made with eco-friendly essential oils and soy wax!

 And one of the best parts about their mini size is that these candle mugs are quick to make with very little candle wax or ingredients needed.